Houdini (miniseries): International broadcast

 Houdini was first shown on Channel 4 in the UK in September 2014 and later released on Netflix UK on 7 March 2015.
 Houdini premiered on the Seven Network on June 23, 2015.
 It is available on Shomi in Canada.
-In Brazil Houdini aired on January 5, 2016 as a four-part series on Globo channel.
-It is available on Sony Liv in India.
+In Brazil, Houdini aired on January 5, 2016 as a four-part series on Globo channel.
+It is available on SonyLIV in India.